ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 [Illustrates a detailed network and component architecture for a classic data center solution architecture](images/heat_map.svg){: caption="Figure 2.
 Classic data center design scope" caption-side="bottom"}

-The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
+The {{site.data.keyword.arch_framework}} provides a consistent approach to design cloud solutions by addressing requirements across a set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
 For more information, see [Introduction to the architecture framework](/docs/architecture-framework?topic=architecture-framework-intro) for more details.

 ## Requirements
 {: #requirements}